page_title_detailed

 general_content

-• the order in which medicines are given, called treatment sequence
+• The order in which medicines are given, called treatment sequence

-• different amounts of medicine given, called its dosing schedule
+• Different amounts of medicine given, called its dosing schedule

-• evaluate complementary and integrative therapies
+• Effectiveness of complementary and integrative therapies

 Getting breast cancer treatment through a clinical trial may give you access to a new medicine or approach, or to the best standard therapy in use today.

-• the standard treatment alone
+• The standard treatment alone

-• the standard treatment plus the treatment under study
+• The standard treatment plus the treatment under study

-• the standard treatment plus a placebo
+• The standard treatment plus a placebo (inactive treatment)

 general_content